haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 I am an Assistant Professor at the [Department of Computer Science](https://cs.illinois.edu/) of the [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/).

 I received my Ph.D. from the [University of Washington](https://www.washington.edu/), with [Noah Smith](https://nasmith.github.io/), and my Bachelors Degree from [Peking University](https://english.pku.edu.cn/).
-I spent one year at the [Allen Institute for Artificial Intelligence](https://allenai.org/) as a Young Investigator, and time at Microsoft Research, Google, and DeepMind as an intern.
+I spent one year at the [Allen Institute for Artificial Intelligence](https://allenai.org/) as a Young Investigator, and time at Microsoft Research, Google, and DeepMind.